• Skip to primary navigation

 A ripe banana being mashed with a fork on a white plate.

-STEP 1: Mash your ripe banana until its very wet and no chunks of banana remain.
+STEP 1: Use a fork or potato masher to mash your ripe banana until its very wet looking and no chunks of banana remain.

 Dry ingredients combined together in a large metal mixing bowl.